Skip to main content

 The MCP handshake is invisible from the chat side, but here’s the sequence so you know where to look if something breaks:

 1. Claude Desktop reads claude_desktop_config.json, sees the WorldMonitor server, and on first use POSTs initialize to https://worldmonitor.app/mcp.
-The server responds with its capabilities, the protocol version (2025-03-26), and a session-level instructions string that tells the model about the universal jmespath argument.
+The server responds with its capabilities, the negotiated protocol version (default 2025-06-18, matching the static server card; clients pinned to 2025-03-26 still get 2025-03-26), and a session-level instructions string that tells the model about the universal jmespath argument.
+Clients that advertise text/event-stream may receive this response as SSE with a resumable Mcp-Session-Id / Last-Event-ID cursor; clients that do not advertise SSE receive JSON.
+See protocol negotiation and Streamable HTTP responses for the rollout details.

 3. When you ask a question that needs live data, Claude picks a tool, calls tools/call, and inlines the response into its reply.
 Cache tools return in under a second; LLM-backed tools (get_world_brief, analyze_situation, etc.) take 1–4 s.